fjudith/katacoda-scenarios/hyperledger-sawtooth-install/a5_configure-peering/step1.md

-# Step 1 - Configure the initial node
+# Step 1 - Configure the genesis node

-The initial node (i.e. that created the genesis block) is currently configured to run all services locally.
+The genesis node (i.e. that created the genesis block) is currently configured to run all services locally.

 * Open an interactive shell session in `chsa-a5-00`.